awslabs/aws-embedded-metrics-dotnet/README.md

 - MetricsLogger **SetNamespace**(string logNamespace)

 Sets the CloudWatch [namespace](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Namespace) that extracted metrics should be published to.
 If not set, a default value of aws-embedded-metrics will be used.
-Namespaces must meet CloudWatch Namespace requirements, otherwise it will throw a `InvalidNamespaceException`.
+Namespaces must meet CloudWatch Namespace requirements, otherwise a `InvalidNamespaceException` will be thrown.
 See [Namespace](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Namespace) for valid values.

 Example: